Heem-dev/100-days-of-code/log.md

 I also made a landing page project as a part of the Odin Project's curriculum.
 Only done with the HTML for now.

-Link to the Web App: https://heem-dev.github.io/OdinLandingPage/ Link to the Odin Project's Landing Page project: https://www.theodinproject.com/lessons/foundations-landing-page
+Link to the Landing Page: https://heem-dev.github.io/OdinLandingPage/ Link to the Odin Project's Landing Page project: https://www.theodinproject.com/lessons/foundations-landing-page

+# Day 32, 1/2/2024.

+Done with the Landing Page project.
+Added CSS and even made it responsive for mobile.